-PRACTICUM I
+Practicum I

 Students will work in a therapeutic setting in which the focus of work is assisting individuals/couples/families in personal distress.
-Supervision on site as well as group supervision on campus will be a part of the practicum experience.
+Onsite training and supervision as well as faculty supervision on campus will be a part of the practicum experience.
 Students will study legal and ethical issues in counseling relationships alongside site placement.